kord-network/docs/concepts/identity.md

 {"entries":[{"hash":"0d615ea5f50d0eae42b3ee071f473e5c0b152a8a7c361c88a42d21bdc835c0cc","path":"bar","mode":420,"size":4,"mod_time":"2017-08-08T09:44:02+02:00"},{"hash":"d3c5856a51886fa58e3add827837c1a708b0cbe3df8763f646a6f7eb5956dd4a","path":"foo","mode":420,"size":3,"mod_time":"2017-08-08T09:43:53+02:00"},{"hash":"5032864c5d1ad9455a6b0ae68d87409b8f5f2957e222dd657f607fc2ebe593d5","path":"xyzzy","mode":420,"size":37,"mod_time":"2017-08-08T09:44:27+02:00"}]}
 ```

-The hash of the "meta" file represents the CBOR representation of the above JSON, as described in [Meta Object encoding](https://github.com/meta-network/docs/blob/master/concepts/object.md#object-encoding).
+The hash of the "meta" file represents the CBOR representation of the above JSON, as described in [META Object encoding](https://github.com/meta-network/docs/blob/master/concepts/object.md#object-encoding).

 ## Services

 ### Signing

-The Meta Network SHOULD provide a mechanism of Meta Identity trust.
+The META Network SHOULD provide a mechanism of META Identity trust.

-A Trust Item in Meta Identity SHOULD be a detached cryptographic signature of a metadata item.
+A Trust Item in META Identity SHOULD be a detached cryptographic signature of a metadata item.

 Both Core and Auxiliary metadata items CAN be signed.